ilioscio/dmg-osd/README.md

 Tested on:
 - Hyprland
-- Sway (should work)
+- Sway (untested but should work)
-- Other wlroots-based compositors (should work)
+- Other wlroots-based compositors (also untested but should work)

 Requires compositor support for:
 - `wlr-layer-shell-unstable-v1` protocol